Stocks move lower on Wall Street ahead of Fed news on rates - KESQ

 Stocks move lower on Wall Street ahead of Fed news on rates

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Wednesday, ahead of what traders expect will be another big interest rate increase from the Federal Reserve.
+Stocks fell in afternoon trading on Wall Street Wednesday, ahead of what traders expect will be another big interest rate increase from the Federal Reserve.

 Markets will be watching closely to see what Fed Chair Jerome Powell says about the central bank’s outlook for how long rates will need to stay high to fight inflation.